mozilla/crlite/README.md

 ### Configuration

-You can configure via a config file, or use environment variables.
+You can configure via environment variables, or via a config file.
+Environment variables are specified in the [`/containers/*.properties.example`](https://github.com/mozilla/crlite/tree/main/containers) files.
 To use a configuration file,  `~/.ct-fetch.ini` (or any file selected on the CLI using `-config`), construct it as so:

 ```
 certPath = /ct